 - Include a question at the end of baseline survey: Would you like to know the results/be kept informed/find out more about this research study?
-If so, how can we contact you? (e-mail address, snail mail) - When appropriate, hand out cards to all participants with dissemination info: - Set a time 6 months later when participants can come back and get a newsletter/flyer, see a poster, hear a presentation - Give CAPS web site so participants can check in with status (www.caps.ucsf.edu/projects/mystudy/)
+If so, how can we contact you? (e-mail address, snail mail) - When appropriate, hand out cards to all participants with dissemination info: - Set a time 6 months later when participants can come back and get a newsletter/flyer, see a poster, hear a presentation - Give link to CAPS web site (if applicable) so participants can check in with status (www.caps.ucsf.edu/projects/mystudy/ -- this web address says "Not Found")